Left to right: Reference books, copier, Beau-tique display case, Family books, biographies etc.

 As you drive down Barnes Avenue, go past Ethan Allen Avenue and take the next right onto Hegeman Avenue.
 On the right side of the road, you will see 3 brick buildings and driveways.
 Drive into the 3rd driveway on the right opposite a Vermont State Police sign.
 You will be at the rear of the Dupont Building.
 Take the handicapped ramp or steps and enter through any of the four doors.
 Once in the building take a left and follow the signs.

-Six Computers to access the Internet with free Ancestry
+Seven Computers to access the Internet with free

 Microfiche Viewers for the Blue Drouin, Loiselle and many Misc.
 Parish records and the LDS IGI.
 Last is our dedicated PRDH computer.

 Four Microfilm Viewers and our cabinet of all the Vermont Vital Records from 1760 to 1940; plus other films.